How Stress Affects the Body: Skin, Hormones, Reproductive Health, and Digestion

 Illustration - ALEXANDRA FOLINO

-Short term responses to stress, such as skin blushing and perspiration, can occur when the sympathetic nervous system is alarmed during physical or psychological stress.
+Short term responses to stress, such as skin blushing and perspiration, can occur when your sympathetic nervous system is alarmed during physical or psychological stress.
 These responses are normal and don’t have any long-term negative effects.

-Two common skin disorders atopic dermatitis (eczema) and psoriasis can impact the scalp, skin, and nails.
+Two common skin disorders atopic dermatitis (eczema) and psoriasis can impact your scalp, skin, and nails.
 These disorders are often worse during times of high stress both emotionally and also due to injury to the skin.

 Stress can also lead to increased hair loss, which can happen months after a traumatic or stressful event.
-Studies have found that elevated cortisol levels can disrupt hair growth, but in cases where the hair loss is an acute reaction, the hair will grow back as the cortisol levels decrease.
+Studies have found that elevated cortisol levels can disrupt hair growth, but in cases where the hair loss is an acute reaction, the hair will grow back as your cortisol levels decrease.

 When we normally inhale and exhale, our lungs are able to absorb and supply oxygen to our cells and remove carbon dioxide.
 But during times of stress, our breathing pattern changes.